Understanding Cannabis Consumers: Learning the Landscape

 As we hinted earlier, there are many other ways of slicing this particular pie: By use patterns rather than age, as New Frontier Data has done, or by use patterns cross-referenced with product type, as a study published in Addictive Behaviors did.

 When you’re trying to get a handle on the cannabis consumers in your specific area, we recommend starting with the broadest possible net—like looking at generational use patterns and stats—and then winnowing down from there.
-Sometimes, careful searching will reveal highly granular statistics, such as this snapshot of NYC cannabis trends published in 2019.

 Of course, identifying different cannabis consumer groups is only the first step in the equation.
 Once we’ve developed a decent grasp of the landscape, it’s time to put that knowledge to use, tailoring our messaging and outreach to best meet the populations we want to serve.
 Let’s dive deeper into these questions next.